 What’s the Panama weather like?
 Everyone wants to know

-Now I live at an elevation of a bit less than 5,000 feet, just outside the tiny community of Volcán (pronounced Boll-cahn) in the state of Chiriqui, about 20 miles from the Costa Rican border.
-It is named after the country’s highest peak (11,000 feet), a volcano dormant for many thousands of years before Christ lived.
-But when it blew, it hurled room-sized boulders over several hundred square kilometers and must have killed every living thing for miles around.
+Now I live at an elevation of 4,570 feet, just outside the small community of Volcán (pronounced Boll-cahn) in the province of Chiriqui, about 20 miles from the Costa Rican border.
+It is named after the country’s highest peak; the 11,400 foot Baru Volcano.

-With the Panama weather you'll find here, you definitely need a sweater or jacket in the evening, even inside the house.
+In the highlands of Panama, you definitely need a sweater or jacket in the evening, even inside the house.
 From about 10 or 11 in the morning until 4 or 5 in the afternoon, the sun is warm, but it’s not humid as it is on the coast.

 Panama weather is predictable